The 40 Best Beach Facts for Kids | Free PDFs

-While creating our ocean books list, I found several amazing children’s books about beaches.
 Our experience with oceans and lakes usually starts while our toes are still in the sand.
-These forty fun beach facts help kids connect to the sandy shores even more.
+These 40 fun beach facts help kids connect to the sandy shores even more.

 Children love playing in the sand on the beach or at a sensory table.
 Fun sand and dune facts can extend children’s learning in either scenario.